Historic houses, green expanses and a river running through it

 One of the three killed was a young man, Frank Browning, strolling down the street on the way to the station we had just departed from, to hop on a train to see his girlfriend, his life cruelly and suddenly ended.
 Today there is a memorial, rather unedifyingly set beside an electricity sub-station; perhaps more poignantly, if you look along the street you can see where a number of the original flowering cherry trees planted in the 1920s were destroyed, and subsequently replaced after the war; these later trees are a little thinner.
 There are also some newer houses.

 Then we turned right through the Staveley Rd gates into the splendour of Chiswick House Gardens and our first sight of the garden that kicked off the landscape garden revolution in the eighteenth century.
-As Rowan Moore, writing in the Guardian, put it most splendidly:
+As Rowan Moore, writing in the Guardian, put it so well:

 “Chiswick House helped to change the world or, at any rate, the world of gardens.
 Created from the 1720s to the 1740s by the wealthy Lord Burlington and his protégé, William Kent, it led the way in breaking with the formal geometries of baroque gardens and replacing them with asymmetric and informal patterns that mimicked and followed the shapes of nature.
 Kent, as Horace Walpole said, “leaped the fence and saw that all nature was a garden”.
 After him came the landscape gardens of Capability Brown and Humphry Repton and, ultimately, every hillock and winding path, and every picturesque gazebo and rockery in suburban gardens everywhere, can claim descent.”